aabderrafie/inception_42/README.md

 This will:
 - Stop and remove the containers.
-- Prune unused Docker volumes to free up space.
+- Prune unused Docker volumes.

 ### **Full Cleanup**